 - Describe something (like a person, place, event, animal, etc)

 That’s essentially all you need to do.
-You cannot speak for lesson than one minute, and you cannot go off-topic.
+You should not speak for less than one minute, and you should not go off-topic.
 Just describe something according to the information on the cue card.

 There will also be a few related questions at the end, once you have finished talking.
 These will be related to the topic on which you spoke.